deltabeard/Peanut-GB/README.md

-# peanut-gb
+# Peanut-GB

-Peanut-gb is a single file header Game Boy emulator library based off of [this gameboy emulator](https://github.com/gregtour/gameboy).
+Peanut-GB is a single file header Game Boy emulator library based off of [this gameboy emulator](https://github.com/gregtour/gameboy).
 The aim is to make a high speed and portable Game Boy (DMG) emulator library that may be used for any platform that has a C99 compiler.

-Check out [BENCHMARK.md](BENCHMARK.md) for benchmarks of peanut-gb.
+Check out [BENCHMARK.md](BENCHMARK.md) for benchmarks of Peanut-GB.

 Only the original Game Boy (DMG) is supported at this time.